Vatoinfotechtion/docs/docs/overview/overview.md

-# Overview of i-ARM
+# Overview

-Welcome to the **Overview** section of iARM documentation.
+Welcome to the **Overview** section of documentation.
 This section provides a high-level understanding of the platform's structure, key concepts, and navigation.

 ## Subsections
 1. [Detailed Introduction](detailed-introduction.md): A comprehensive insight into the platform.